 |Issue of Bonus shares || || |

 |Transfer to General Reserve || || |

 |Proposed Dividend on Equity shares || || |

 |Tax on Proposed Dividend || || |

-|Profit carried over to Balance Sheet ||15994.22 ||15897.40 |
+|Profit carried over to Balance Sheet ||12130.13 ||12772.21 |

-|Earnings per share ||0.03 ||0.02 |
+|Earnings per share ||(0.20) ||(1.02) |

 State of Company's Affairs

 IPO Fund Utilization

 The details of IPO proceeds which have been utilized by the Company are as given under.The Company has utilized major portion of IPO proceeds for expansion as and when thecorrect opportunity and favorable market conditions were available.
-However insignificantportion of the proceeds allocated for the expansion is left unutilized and the managementof your Company has infused those funds in to financial instruments for theinvestment purpose.
+However insignificantportion of the proceeds allocated for the expansion is left unutilized and the managementof your Company has temporarily infused those funds in to financial instruments for theinvestment purpose.

 | ||Amount received from IPO ||12650.85 |

 |Sr. No. ||Particulars of proposed reallocated expenditure amount ||Amount in Lakhs |

 |1. ||For expansion and establishment of new retails stores either by way of lease or outright purchase and increase in production capacity of Diamond and Jewellery manufacturing facilities & other general capex required for expansion. ||1143.84 |

-|2. ||Funding to subsidiaries and such entities by way of equity capital loans and advances or in any other manner ||1845.02 |
+|2. ||Funding to subsidiaries and such entities by way of equity capital loans and advances or in any other manner ||1923.02 |

 |3. ||Working Capital Requirement for business ||8459.96 |